urmaliyadivyanshu31/Mystic_Final/README.md

 ## Our Solution

-Mystic emerges as an innovative solution to these challenges by introducing a novel approach to gaming:
+MIST emerges as an innovative solution to these challenges by introducing a novel approach to gaming:

 - **Smart Contract Liquidity Pools**: Gamers can stake liquidity pools for online P2P tournaments, allowing up to 10 players to engage in competitive gaming scenarios.
 - **Web2 Gamer Empowerment**: We provide fair earning opportunities for web2 gamers through various tournaments of web2 games, broadening the scope of potential earnings.